Metals Characterization and Processing Laboratory

 - Charpy and Izod type impact pendulum;

-- Optical spectrometer for chemical composition analisys of metallic materials;
+- Optical spectrometer for chemical composition analysis of metallic materials;

 - Non-contact 3D Surface Profiler.